Regan Patrick, PhD

 Dr. Regan Patrick received his PhD in psychology from McMaster University, where his research examining the cognitive and neural mechanisms of schizophrenia was funded by the prestigious Vanier Canada Graduate Scholarship from the Canadian Institutes of Health Research (CIHR).
 He went on to complete an APA-accredited internship at the Medical University of South Carolina, with an emphasis in neuropsychological assessment and research.
 Dr. Patrick then completed a fellowship in adult and geriatric neuropsychology at McLean Hospital/Harvard Medical School.

-Dr. Patrick has continued at McLean Hospital and now holds a clinical and research position within the Center of Excellence in Geriatric Psychiatry and the Neuropsychology Department.
+Dr. Patrick has continued at McLean Hospital and now holds a clinical and research position within the Division of Geriatric Psychiatry and the Neuropsychology Department.
 His clinical work focuses on neuropsychological and psychodiagnostic assessment in adult and geriatric patients.
 His research uses cognitive and brain imaging techniques to better understand the causes and consequences of psychiatric and neurocognitive disorders.

 Education & Training